-After A Life Of Painful Sickle Cell Disease, A Patient Hopes Gene-Editing Can Help
+A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease

 Sickle cell disease is a devastating genetic disease that afflicts millions of people around the world, including about 100,000 in the United States.

-The disease is caused by a genetic defect that turns red blood cells into hard, sticky, sickle-shaped cells that don't carry oxygen well, clog the bloodstream, damage organs and cause tortuous bouts of pain.
+The disease is caused by a genetic defect that turns red blood cells into hard, sticky, sickle-shaped cells that don't carry oxygen well, clog the bloodstream, damage organs and cause torturous bouts of pain.

 "The pain is excruciating.
-It's like being in a car accident and having lightening in your chest.
+It's like being in a car accident and having lightning in your chest.
 It's a pain that makes a grown woman like me scream," Gray says.
 "It's an overwhelming pain."

 Like many sickle cell patients, Victoria had to drop out of school, quit work and spend weeks in the hospital away from her family.
 Since many sickle cell patients don't survive past their 40s, Gray worries whether she'll live to see her children grow up.
 She just turned 34.

-"It's horrible — knowing that I could have a stroke or a heart attack or at any time because I have these cells in me that are misshapen," Gray says.
+"It's horrible ... knowing that I could have a stroke or a heart attack ... at any time because I have these cells in me that are misshapen," Gray says.
 "Who wouldn't worry?"

-Scientists used CRISPR to modify a gene in the cells to make them produce fetal hemoglobin, a protein babies usually stop making shortly after birth.
-The hope is the protein produced through the gene-editing treatment will give sickle cell patients like Gray healthy red blood cells.
+Scientists used CRISPR to modify a gene in the cells to make them produce fetal hemoglobin, a protein that babies usually stop making shortly after birth.
+The hope is that the protein produced through the gene-editing treatment will give sickle cell patients like Gray healthy red blood cells.

-CRISPR enables scientists to make very precise changes in DNA, raising hopes it will lead to new ways to prevent and treat many diseases.
+CRISPR enables scientists to make very precise changes in DNA, raising hopes that the technique will lead to new ways to prevent and treat many diseases.

 The sickle cell study is part of a wave of studies that are moving CRISPR out of the lab and into the clinic.

-The two companies sponsoring the sickle cell study announced earlier this year that they had used CRISPR to treat the first patient with a similar blood disorder, beta thalassemia, in Germany.
+The two companies sponsoring the sickle cell study announced this year that they had used CRISPR to treat the first patient with a similar blood disorder, beta thalassemia, in Germany.

 In July, one of the companies revealed the first hint that the approach might be working, at least in beta thalassemia: The patient's edited cells started functioning in the bone marrow, the company reported.

 Doctors are also trying to use CRISPR to treat cancer.
 Most of those studies are underway in China.
-But three cancer patients have been treated for cancer in a CRISPR study at the University of Pennsylvania in Philadelphia, and another study recently started recruiting cancer patients in the United States and Australia.
+But three patients have been treated for cancer in a CRISPR study at the University of Pennsylvania in Philadelphia, and another study recently started recruiting cancer patients in the U.S. and Australia.

-Later this year, doctors in Boston are planning to use CRISPR to edit cells in patients' retinas, in hopes of restoring vision in patients with an inherited form of blindness.
+Later this year, doctors in Boston are planning to use CRISPR to edit cells in patients' retinas in hopes of restoring vision in patients with an inherited form of blindness.

-Gray calls her edited cells her "super cells."
+Gray calls her edited cells her "supercells."

 "They gotta be super to do great things in my body and to help me be better and help me have more time with my kids and my family," Gray says.